 Transfer credit may be granted for a maximum of two CLEP exams.
 Exams must be completed and official scores received prior to the start of the semester in which a course is taken.

 Please note: Incomplete applications and those not meeting admission requirements will not be considered for admission.
-Application materials become the property of Crouse Hospital School of Nursing and will not be returned.
+Application materials become the property of Crouse Hospital College of Nursing and will not be returned.

 Special Admission Requirements

 English as a Second Language (ESL) and International Students

 Strong skills in reading, speaking and understanding the English language are necessary for success in the nursing program and to assure that patients receive quality care.
 Students, for whom English is a second language, must also meet the following requirements: